50 Beowulf vs 50 AE: Extreme Semi-Auto Stopping Power

 Recoil

-Recoil is an important consideration when purchasing a new rifle as a round with heavy recoil will be more difficult to control and will slow your rate of follow up shots.
+Recoil is an important consideration when purchasing a new rifle, as a round with heavy recoil will be more difficult to control and will slow your rate of follow-up shots.

-Now, it might be tempting to think that those numbers are almost the same so the recoil would be similar.
+It might be tempting to think that those numbers are almost the same so the recoil would be similar.
 However, it’s important to remember that felt recoil and free recoil are two very different things.
 Free recoil can be calculated, while felt recoil will differ from shooter to shooter based on grip, stance, body composition, and the firearm being used.

-Furthermore, many 50 Beowulf upper receivers will come from the factory with a muzzle brake installed.
+Furthermore, many 50 Beowulf upper receivers come from the factory with a muzzle brake installed.
 A muzzle brake helps reduce muzzle rise and felt recoil by redirecting gasses escaping the muzzle when a bullet is fired.

 Although the 50 Beowulf has slightly more free recoil, most shooters would agree that the 50 AE has more felt recoil due to it being fired from a handgun.

-Muzzle Velocity, Kinetic Energy, and Trajectory
+Muzzle Velocity, Kinetic Energy and Trajectory

 Ballistic Coefficient and Sectional Density

 Ballistic coefficient (BC) is a measure of how aerodynamic a bullet is and how well it will resist wind drift.
-Sectional density (SD) is a way to evaluate the penetration ability of a bullet based on its external dimensions, design, and weight.
+Sectional density (SD) is a way to evaluate the penetration ability of a bullet based on its weight and diameter.

-Admittedly, these ballistic coefficient numbers are not impressive as another well-known 50-caliber round, the 50 BMG, has a BC over 1.0.
-The reason for the lower BC numbers resides primarily in their bullet design.
-The bullets used by the 50 Beowulf and 50 AE are short, thick, and not aerodynamic.
+Admittedly, these ballistic coefficient numbers are not as impressive as another well-known .50 caliber round: the 50 BMG, which often has a G1 BC that exceeds 1.0.
+The weaker rounds’ lower BCs primarily stem from bullet design.
+The bullets used by the 50 Beowulf and 50 AE are short, thick, and not as aerodynamic.
+This makes them less effective for long range shooting – but great at relatively close-range engagements.

 Self-Defense/Home Defense